froland/semisecu/presentation/tableofcontents.md

 Cross-domain XHR: the browsers disallow contacting other websites through the use of JavaScript.
-A website can ask for the browser to lift selectively this restriction via Header Access-Control.
+A website can ask for the browser to lift selectively this restriction via header `Access-Control`.

-Some browsers allow to block (selectively) the execution of Flash and/or Javascript to protect the user against malicious code hosted by those sites.
+Some browsers allow to block (selectively) the execution of Flash and/or JavaScript to protect the user against malicious code hosted by those sites.

 There is also often a "private navigation" mode which prevents the browser from storing data.
 In modern browsers tabs are sandboxed in order to prevent one tab from accessing data used by others.

 Browsers also validate SSL certificates and prompt users when a dubious certificate is found.

-Some of them also provide blacklisting of known rogue sites and correct mispelled addresses to protect users from phishing.
+Some of them also provide blacklisting of known rogue sites and correct misspelled addresses to protect users from phishing.

 ## Variety of environments

-The variety of environnements available to the users leads to difficulties when it comes to test possible setups for vulnerabilities.
+The variety of environments available to the users leads to difficulties when it comes to test possible setups for vulnerabilities.
 Moreover some browsers (e.g. IE6) require workarounds to display pages correctly which extend the amount of code and thus increase vulnerability likeliness.

 Detection and analysis
 ======================